natrennalls/Kastel-Compendium/src/site/notes/Kastel Compendium/Character Questionnaire.md

 > - [ ] Are you allergic to any food?
 > - [ ] What are your favorite color(s)?
 > - [ ] Is there any color that you dislike?
-> - [ ] Do you have a favorite (or hated) song, type of music, or instrument?
-> - [ ] What is your favorite bard song?
 > - [ ] If you have a favorite scent, what is it?
 > - [ ] What is your favorite type of animal?
-> - [ ] Why do your category that creature?
-> - [ ] Do you have an animal totem or affinity, and if so for what?
-> - [ ] Is there a certain type of animal that you hate or fear?
 > - [ ] Are you allergic to any kinds of animals?
 > - [ ] Do you have any allergies?
-> - [ ] Is there anything that enrages you?
-> - [ ] Is there anything which embarrasses you?
-> - [ ] How do you react to being teased about it?
-> - [ ] Do you enjoy "roughing it", or do you prefer your creature comforts?
 > - [ ] Do you believe in the gods or not?
 > - [ ] Do you have a patron Deity?
 > - [ ] Are you devout or impious?